hgd-dev/Newton-Polygonizer/README.md

 # Newton Polygonizer

 The **Newton Polygonizer** is an automation tool that constructs and calculates Newton Polygons from a user-inputted single-variable polynomial of any degree and a target prime.
-It outputs the results of the calculated Newton Polygon in the terminal and generates graphs of the corresponding plots in new windows using SFML.
+It outputs the results of the calculated Newton Polygon in the terminal and generates points of the corresponding plots.

+*Windows special: * With SFML support, graphs can be created and drawn in new windows.

 ---